akashacms/epub-guide/documents/1b-akashacms-directory.html.md

 title: AkashaCMS Directory structure and how it's used in AkashaEPUB
 ---

+Now that you've seen AkashaEPUB can build an EPUB, let's take a quick tour of how this is done.

 AkashaCMS (See [akashacms.com](http://akashacms.com)) forms the basis of AkashaEPUB.
 That is, an AkashaEPUB workspace is an AkashaCMS workspace, adapted to creating EPUB's.
-Let's see how to set up the workspace.

-It will help to refer to the source code (See [github.com/akashacms/epub-guide](https://github.com/akashacms/epub-guide)) to study a working example.
+It will help to refer to the source code (See [github.com/akashacms/epub-guide](https://github.com/akashacms/epub-guide) and [github.com/akashacms/epub-skeleton](https://github.com/akashacms/epub-skeleton)) to study a working example.

 ## AkashaCMS config.js and required directories